v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 ## Event dispatch

 When a ticket has been successfully purchased the LotteryMachineNode instance method processNewTicketSale is invoked by Fluxtion.
-The processNewTicketSale method grabs the last ticket sale from the Supplier<Ticket> reference and adds it to the cache.
-Fluxtion knows to trigger a method if it is annotated with @OnTrigger and one of its dependencies has been triggered from an incoming client service call.
+The processNewTicketSale method grabs the last ticket sale from the Supplier&lt;Ticket&gt; reference and adds it to the cache.
+Fluxtion knows to trigger a method if it is annotated with **@OnTrigger** and one of its dependencies has been triggered from an incoming client service call.

 {% highlight java %}
-@Slf4j
-@RequiredArgsConstructor
 public class LotteryMachineNode implements LotteryMachine {
   //code removed for clarity